FrancescoSaverioZuppichini/FairytaleDJ/docs/BLOG.md

 A demo is on [Hugging Face 🤗](https://huggingface.co/spaces/Francesco/FairytaleDJ)

 <!-- <iframe src="https://huggingface.co/spaces/Francesco/FairytaleDJ"/> -->
+THey there!
 Today we will see how to leverage [DeepLake](https://www.deeplake.ai/) to create a document retrieval system.
-This won't be your usual Q&A demo app in which they directly try to match a user query to the embedded documents using [LangChain](https://python.langchain.com/en/latest/index.html), we will showcase a more nish case in which we will have to first understand how we can leverage LLMs to encode our data making our matching easier and better.
+This won't be your usual Q&A demo app were we just directly a user's query to embedded documents using [LangChain](https://python.langchain.com/en/latest/index.html).
+Nope, we will showcase how we can leverage LLMs to encode our data in such a way that will make our matching easier, better and faster.

-So, step by step we will show you how we created [`FairytaleDJ`](https://github.com/FrancescoSaverioZuppichini/FairytaleDJ) a web app to recommend Disney songs based on user input. **The goal is simple:** We ask how the user is feeling and we want to somehow retrieve Disney songs that go "well" with that input.
+Step by step, we'll unpack the behind-the-scenes of [`FairytaleDJ`](https://github.com/FrancescoSaverioZuppichini/FairytaleDJ) a web app to recommend Disney songs based on user input. **The goal is simple:** We ask how the user is feeling and we want to somehow retrieve Disney songs that go "well" with that input.
 For example, if the user is sad, probably a song like [Reflection from Mulan](https://www.youtube.com/watch?v=lGGXsm0a5s0) would be appropriate.

-This is a perfect example where vanilla Q&A fails, if you search for similarities between users' feelings (e.g. "Today I am great") and songs lyrics you won't really find good matches because the song embeddings are "more open" in a sense that they represent everything in each song lyric.
-What you may want to do is to encode both inputs, users and lyrics, into some sort of similar representation and then search.
-We won't spoil too much, so shopping list time.
+This is a perfect example where vanilla Q&A fails.
+If you try to find similarities between users' feelings (like, "Today I am great") and song lyrics, you won't really get too good results.
+That's because song embeddings capture everything in the lyrics, making them "more open".
+Instead, what we want to do is to encode both inputs, users and lyrics, into a similar representation and then run the search.
+We won't spoil too much here, so shopping list time.
 We need mainly three things: data, a way to encode it and a way to match it with user input.

 ## Getting the data